Capgemini/microsoft-team-labs/codelabs/alm-developer-hub.md

 ![image.png](.attachments/alm-developer-hub/image13.png)

-## Create an Azure DevOps project record
+## Register your Azure DevOps project

 Back in the Maker Portal, using the navigation on the left, click on 'Apps' then select the 'Development Hub' app.